knative/specs/specs/eventing/control-plane.md

 ### Broker Lifecycle

-A Broker represents an Addressable endpoint (i.e. it has a `status.address.url` field) which can receive, store, and forward events to multiple recipients based on a set of attribute filters (Triggers).
+A Broker represents an Addressable endpoint (i.e. it MUST have a `status.address.url` field) which can receive, store, and forward events to multiple recipients based on a set of attribute filters (Triggers).
 Triggers are associated with a Broker based on the `spec.broker` field on the Trigger; it is expected that the controller for a Broker will also control the associated Triggers.
-When the Broker's `Ready` condition is `true`, the Broker MUST provide a `status.address.url` which accepts all valid CloudEvents and MUST forward the received events for filtering to each associated Trigger whose `Ready` condition is `true`.
+When the Broker's `Ready` condition is `true`, the Broker MUST provide a `status.address.url` which accepts all valid CloudEvents and MUST attempt to forward the received events for filtering to each associated Trigger whose `Ready` condition is `true`.
 As described in the [Trigger Lifecycle](#trigger-lifecycle) section, a Broker MAY forward events to an associated Trigger which which does not currently have a `true` `Ready` condition, including events received by the Broker before the Trigger was created.

-The annotation `eventing.knative.dev/broker.class` may be used to select a particular implementation of a Broker.
-When a Broker is created, its implementation and the `spec.config` field MUST be populated (`spec.config` MAY be an empty broker) to indicate which of several possible Broker implementations to use.
+The annotation `eventing.knative.dev/broker.class` MAY be used to select a particular implementation of a Broker.
+When a Broker is created, the `eventing.knative.dev/broker.class` annotation and the `spec.config` field MUST be populated (`spec.config` MAY be an empty object) to indicate which of several possible Broker implementations to use.
 It is RECOMMENDED to default the `eventing.knative.dev/broker.class` field on creation if it is unpopulated.
-Once created, both fields MUST be immutable; the Broker must be deleted and re-created to change the implementation class or `spec.config`.
+Once created, both fields MUST be immutable; the Broker MUST be deleted and re-created to change the implementation class or `spec.config`.
 This pattern is chosen to make it clear that changing the implementation class or `spec.config` is not an atomic operation and that any implementation would be likely to result in event loss during the transition.

 ### Trigger Lifecycle